MattGHarvey/TagMaker/README.md

 A: The plugin only processes images when posts are saved, not on every page load.
 Processing is efficient and uses WordPress's built-in image handling functions.

 ## Changelog

+### 1.1.0
+- Added edit functionality for keyword substitutions
+- Improved admin interface with inline editing
+- Enhanced user experience with edit forms and animations

 ### 1.0.0
 - Initial release